pchiorean/Indentz/docs/README.md

 If the file name ends with a _separator_ (space/dot/underline/hyphen) followed by _a sequence_ of digits or letters _equal_ to the number of spreads, each saved spread will have the letter corresponding to its index appended to its name – e.g., a document with three spreads named **`Document_ABC.indd`** will be split into **`Document_A.indd`** / **`Document_B.indd`** / **`Document_C.indd`**.
 If not autodetected, the script will prompt the user for a sequence.

-By default, the index will be appended at the end, but you can put a `#` in the file name to place the index at that particular position.
+By default the index will be appended at the end, but you can put a `#` in the file name to place the index at that particular position.

 #### **`LayersToSpreads.jsx`**
 Moves all layers of the active document to separate spreads (the document must have a single spread).